artursmirnov/build-pushes/README.md

 # build-pushes
 a trial repo for PR and Pushes config

+#One
-#let's get some changes in here and then make a PR, this should not trigger a build as the branch is not whitelisted.
+Let's get some changes in here and then make a PR, this should not trigger a build as the branch is not whitelisted.

+#Two

+Here it goes again